Enregistré comme favori 114 fois

 Snacks: Other than the occasional bag of chips and jar of Nutella, you won’t find snacks of that kind in the house.
 So if you’re wanting to snack in between meals on something other than an apple or slice of bread etc. then you’re welcome to buy your own treats and stash them in your room. ;)

 Baby-sitting et jeux créatifs

 At all times of the year, you can gain valuable experience and skills related to...

-Our children are very lucky and awesome but they can also be little lions. 🤪 They barely watch screens, barely eat sugar, play outside a lot, run around barefoot and get dirty, don't have plastic toys, and have a circus hoop, aerial silks, and gymnastics rings to play on...
+Our children are very lucky and awesome but they can also be little lions. 🤪 Therefore, patience and understanding is critical.
+They rarely watch screens, barely eat sugar, play outside a lot, run around barefoot and get dirty.
+They have natural, creative toys to play with and a circus hoop, climbing wall, aerial silks, and gymnastics rings in our living room...

 We believe in holistic education, fitness, healthy food, the arts, community, environmental stewardship, social emotional intelligence, and love.

 Emma knows a lot about...
 Waldorf education, breastfeeding, co-sleeping, Indigenous studies, gardening, feeding children vegetables, nature, arts and crafts, song writing, sports training, salads, soups, mental health... 😋

 Patrick knows a lot about... pop culture, board games including Chess and Go, fixing anything and everything, cleaning anything and everything, musical instruments, tools, mechanics, animals, stay-at-home fathers... 😋